Fritz Lang: Hollywood career (1936–1957)

-His American films were often compared unfavorably to his earlier works by contemporary critics, although the restrained Expressionism of these films is now seen as integral to the emergence and evolution of American genre cinema.
-Scarlet Street (1945), one of his films featuring Edward G. Robinson and Joan Bennett, is considered a central film in the film noir genre.

 One of Lang's most praised films noir is the police drama The Big Heat (1953), known for its brutality.
 As Lang's visual style simplified, in part due to the constraints of the Hollywood studio system, his worldview became increasingly pessimistic, culminating in the cold, geometric style of his last American films, While the City Sleeps (1956) and Beyond a Reasonable Doubt (1956).

 Last films (1959–1963)

 Lang, as his health worsened with age, found it difficult to find congenial production conditions and backers in Hollywood and contemplated retirement.
 The German producer Artur Brauner had expressed interest in remaking The Indian Tomb (from an original story by Thea von Harbou, that Lang had developed in the 1920s which had ultimately been directed by Joe May), so Lang returned to West Germany to make his "Indian Epic" (consisting of The Tiger of Eschnapur and The Indian Tomb).

 Following the production, Brauner was preparing for a remake of The Testament of Dr. Mabuse when Lang approached him with the idea of adding a new original film to the series.
 The result was The Thousand Eyes of Dr. Mabuse (1960), whose success led to a series of new Mabuse films produced by Brauner (including the remake of The Testament of Dr. Mabuse), though Lang did not direct any of the sequels.
 Lang was approaching blindness during the production, and it was his final project as director.

 In 1963, he appeared as himself in Jean-Luc Godard's film Contempt.